Icesito68/Port-Windows-11-Lge-devices/guide/English/1-partition.md

 ##### Flash TWRP or Orange Fox
 > Use the provided files and flash them in Magisk, then reboot to recovery
+>
+> If you have Lineage recovery, you can also use that instead

 ##### Unmount all partitions
 Go to mount in TWRP/Orange Fox and unmount all partitions